dewhursl/SwEng25_Group22_MultiAgentSimFramework/research/Fiona/Plan.md

 - Generate stats and make graphs
 - Figure out how to use the GPU for performance boosts
 - TTS
+- Stop conditions, whatever they are
+- Try smaller models

 ## Get Ollama Working